 As you can see, the 20W-50 motorcycle oil is very close to the 75W-110 in terms of actual viscosity.
 So those opting for a gear lube thinking that they are using thicker oil, really are not.
 Those using an 80W or 75W-90 in their transmissions are actually using a much thinner oil.
 The 20W-50 motorcycle oil’s viscosity is right in the “sweet spot” for optimum operation in all three holes and the volumes of positive reviews we receive back this up.

 Gear lubes do contain heavy doses of “extreme pressure” additives which many believe prevent transmission wear and provide quieter operation.
 Again, AMSOIL 20W-50 Motorcycle Oil is packed with additives specifically designed to prevent wear in clutches, gears, chains and sprockets, so again there is no downside to going the 20W-50 route.

 Some tout the use of automatic transmission fluid (ATF) in Harley primary chaincases.
 We do not recommend this option.
 Again, let’s look at actual viscosity numbers to back this up.
 The viscosity of a typical ATF at 100°C is 7.5 centistokes.
 We submit that ATF viscosity is far too thin for this application and think that the risk of long term wear is far too great.
 AMSOIL 20W-50 has a viscosity of 20.4 centistokes.

 Convenience: One Effective Product For Everything

 The second main reason that we recommend using 20W-50 motorcycle oil in the engine, transmission and primary chaincase is that you can buy one product for everything.
-You can keep one product on hand and bring one oil along on trips for top-ups.
+Therefore, you can keep one product on hand and bring one oil along on trips for top-ups.
 In conclusion, only does AMSOIL Synthetic 20W-50 work exceptionally well in all three holes, it keeps things simple.